Career Planning Help | Resume Writing.net | Job Hunting Tips | Good Job Interview Tips

 • Do you have any additional skills which would set you apart from the competition?

-Brainstorming should be completed using lists, a word web and even answering the questions or creating a five to ten year plan.
-Not only can this help with your current career goals, it can help to narrow your goals for your future plan, as well as guide you in the right direction for employment in the future.
-It is essential to create a resume, as well as an objective statement that helps to outline these goals and statements to potential employers.
+Brainstorming should be completed using lists, a word web, and even answering the questions or creating a five to ten-year plan.
+Not only can this help with your current career goals, it can help to narrow your goals for your plan, as well as guide you in the right direction for employment in the future.
+It is essential to create a resume and an objective statement that helps outline these goals and statements to potential employers.
 When this is completed, the employer can have a clear picture of the applicant – which can help to expedite the hiring process and result in a successful job offer.

 How do you go about crafting an effective objective statement on a resume?

-Many resume writers and potential applicants are unaware of the effect that their objective statement can have on the application process.
-The majority of employers scan through resumes, reading the objective statement and discarding up to fifty percent of resumes that don't include adequate statements.
+Many resume writers and potential applicants are unaware of their objective statement’s effect on the application process.
+Most employers scan through resumes, reading the objective statement and discarding resumes that don’t include adequate statements.

 Can the objective statement be tailored for each potential employer?

-You should be able to create an attention-grabbing objective statement that will grasp and maintain the attention of potential employers, resulting in employment in the industry or company that you would like.
+You should be able to create an attention-grabbing objective statement that will grasp and maintain the attention of potential employers, resulting in employment in the industry or company that you would desire.